speudusa/csharp-web-development-wiki/Lesson-13-(Work-Day).md

-# Class 13: Work Day
+# Lesson 13: Work Day

 The students have no prep work for this class and no new material will be introduced.
 Today's class is designed to be an in-person working day.